-Smallest Vertex Ordering (SLV): In SLV, requests are allocated in the smallest last order, i.e, the first request allocated is the one corresponding to vertex v_1 .
-The vertices $v_1, ..., v_n$ of a graph G are considered to be ordered in a smallest last fashion if v_i has the smallest degree in the subgraph induced by the vertices $v_1, ..., v_i$.
+Smallest Vertex Ordering (SLV): In SLV, requests are allocated in the smallest last order, i.e., the first request allocated is the one corresponding to vertex v_1 .
+The vertices v_1, \ldots, v_n of a graph G are considered to be ordered in a smallest last fashion if v_i has the smallest degree in the subgraph induced by the vertices v_1, \ldots, v_i .
 If a request cannot be allocated in any channel, it is discarded and the process is repeated for all other vertices on that ordering.

 The idea behind the SLV algorithm is that if a graph has only a few vertices with large degree, then if these requests are allocated first, a small number of channels is used for them.
-Nonetheless, SLV can generate great loss of requests as reported in [11].
-The problem with this heuristic is illustrated in Figure 2.
-The requests are shown in Figure 2(a) and the corresponding interval graph is presented in Figure 2(b).
+Nonetheless, SLV can generate great loss of requests as reported in [10].
+The problem with this heuristic is illustrated in Fig. 2.
+The requests are shown in Fig. 2a and the corresponding interval graph is presented in Fig. 2b.
 Vertex "A" is the one with the highest degree in the smallest last ordering, and consequently the first one to be processed.
 However, scheduling "A" generates the loss of all the other requests.